m-leriche/ring-configurator/README.md

 ### Adding New Rings

 1. Add new ring images to the `src/assets/` directory
-2. Import the images in `src/App.tsx`
+2. Import the images in `src/data/ringData.ts`
-3. Add new ring objects to the `ringItems` array with the following structure:
+3. Add new ring objects to the `ringItems` array in `src/data/ringData.ts` with the following structure:

 ```typescript
 {